A tree interpretation of arc standard dependency derivation: Ordered tree interpretation of arc-standard derivations

-\begin{theorem}[Transition correspondence] For every arc-standard derivation of a projective dependency tree $D$, the mapped transition sequence yields the unique ordered dependency tree representation $\mathcal{T}(D)$. \end{theorem}
+\begin{theorem}[Transition correspondence] For every arc-standard derivation $\delta$ of a projective dependency tree $D$, the mapped transition sequence yields a well-defined ordered dependency tree representation $\mathcal{T}(\delta)$. \end{theorem}

-\begin{proof}[Proof sketch] The proof is by induction on derivation length.
-A \textsc{shift} step creates a singleton anchored tree and preserves contiguity.
-A \textsc{leftarc} or \textsc{rightarc} step combines the top two stack items by attaching one partial tree at the left or right boundary of the other.
-Projectivity guarantees that the dependent subtree lies on the correct side of the lexical anchor and occupies a contiguous span, so no alternative insertion is possible.
-Thus each mapped step is well defined and preserves the ordered tree constraints.
-Since the arc-standard derivation creates exactly the arcs of $D$, the final mapped structure is exactly $\mathcal{T}(D)$. \end{proof}
+\begin{proofsketch} The proof is by induction on derivation length. \textsc{shift} creates a singleton anchored tree. \textsc{leftarc} and \textsc{rightarc} combine the two topmost stack items by attaching one partial tree as a dependent of the other, while preserving the anchor of the head subtree.
+Projectivity guarantees that the dependent subtree is contiguous and lies on the appropriate side of the head anchor.
+Hence every mapped transition is well defined and preserves the invariants. \end{proofsketch}

-The theorem gives more than executability.
-It shows that the ordered representation is derivationally determined by arc-standard parsing itself, rather than obtained by post hoc conversion from a completed dependency graph.

-\begin{theorem}[Recoverability] Let $\mathcal{T}(D)$ be the final ordered dependency tree representation produced by the mapped derivation for a projective dependency tree $D$.
-Then the dependency arcs of $D$ are uniquely recoverable from $\mathcal{T}(D)$. \end{theorem}
+\begin{theorem}[Recoverability] Let $\mathcal{T}(\delta)$ be the final ordered dependency tree representation produced by mapping an arc-standard derivation $\delta$ of a projective dependency tree $D$.
+Then the dependency arcs of $D$ are uniquely recoverable from $\mathcal{T}(\delta)$. \end{theorem}

-\begin{proof}[Proof sketch] Each internal combination in $\mathcal{T}(D)$ preserves a unique lexical anchor and records whether the attached dependent subtree lies to its left or right.
-Traversing the representation therefore reconstructs the head--dependent relation contributed by each combination step, and hence the full dependency tree.
-For non-projective inputs, recovery first yields the lifted projective tree $\phi(D)$, after which inverse pseudo-projective decoding reconstructs the original dependency structure. \end{proof}